 "Those antiviral medications are extremely expensive if you were to pay out of pocket," Staiger said.

 Tamiflu is the most commonly prescribed antiviral for the flu.
-It's also sold generically as oseltamivir and is available at most pharmacies, costing at least $108 for a dose pack, according to GoodRx, a website that compiles prescription drug prices.
+It's also sold generically as oseltamivir and is available at most pharmacies, with an average retail price of $127, according to GoodRx, a website that compiles prescription drug prices.
 Staiger recommended that uninsured people ask their pharmacists if they offered a discount card or coupon.
 Nearly all major chains offer some kind of discount on generics, he said.

 You can also get coupons online at websites like GoodRx.
-For example, GoodRx has a coupon that lowers the price of oseltamivir from $108 to $57.44 at my local Duane Reade.
+For example, GoodRx has a coupon that would let me pay just $50 for oseltamivir at my local CVS.

-The flu is nasty, and this season seems especially bad.
-But even without insurance, you don't have to go broke fighting it.
+The flu is nasty, but even without insurance, you don't have to go broke fighting it.

 P.S.: You can get health insurance

-Open enrollment is closed on Healthcare.gov, but you can still buy an individual health insurance plan for 2018 in a few states.
-Check our state-by-state guide to health insurance to see if an exchange is still open where you live.
-If you've missed the deadline, you may also qualify for a special enrollment period.
+Open enrollment is closed on Healthcare.gov, but you may also qualify for a special enrollment period.
 Special enrollment periods are generally tied to a big life event like a marriage or birth of a baby.
 Aside from that, you can consider a short-term health plan, off-exchange plan (some private insurers sell policies outside of open enrollment), limited benefits plans or another alternative to traditional insurance.
 You can find out more about these plans here.